Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways: Case Study - Results

-Fig. \ref{fig:traffic_density} illustrates the relationship between traffic density and aggregate energy consumption obtained from Step~1 of Algorithm~\ref{alg:planning_framework} for one of the baseline datasets in CTMSIM.
-There is a strong correlation between HEV density and roadway power demand.
-To show that this pattern holds along the highway, we analyze representative cells from the beginning, middle, and end of the segment over a 24-hour period.
-Each of these cells displays distinct density and velocity profiles shaped by the nearby on-ramp and off-ramp flows, which in turn drive local energy demand.
-In general, higher traffic density as shown in the vehicle density vs. time plot in Fig. \ref{fig:traffic_density} leads to higher total power demand (power demand vs. time plot in Fig. \ref{fig:traffic_density}), since more vehicles draw energy from the DWC coils.
-However, we also observe deviations from this trend where density spikes are accompanied by a drop in power demand.
-Two such cases are highlighted in the figure.
-These instances arise due to the impact of traffic congestion, where vehicle speeds fall sharply.
-Because per-vehicle power demand depends on both density and velocity, lower speeds during congestion reduce total energy consumption, as previously defined by equation~\ref{eqn: dynamic energy consumption}.
-The average speed vs. time plot in Fig. \ref{fig:traffic_density} supports this notion, showing steep declines in average velocity at the same times as the density spikes.
+Fig. \ref{fig:traffic_density} illustrates the non-linear relationship between traffic density and aggregate charging demand.
+While energy demand generally follows traffic density under normal conditions, this relationship weakens during congestion due to the model in Section~\ref{subsec: Dynamic Energy Consumption Model}, where \( p_{\text{drive}} \) depends on the cube of the traffic density and velocity as in \eqref{eqn: dynamic energy consumption}.
+For this simulation, we use baseline CTMSIM data and examine representative cells from the beginning, middle, and end of the highway over a 24-hour horizon.
+In general, a higher vehicle density, as shown in the density-time plot in Fig. \ref{fig:traffic_density}, results in higher total power demand since more vehicles draw energy from DWC.
+However, deviations occur when density spikes coincide with reductions in power demand, two of which are highlighted in the inset of Fig. \ref{fig:traffic_density}.
+These arise during congestion when vehicle speeds drop sharply.
+Because per-vehicle power demand depends on both density and velocity, lower speeds reduce total energy consumption, as defined in \eqref{eqn: dynamic energy consumption}.
+The average speed-time plot in Fig. \ref{fig:traffic_density} confirms this behavior, showing pronounced declines in velocity at the same times as the density peaks.
+For this roadway segment, the maximum demand reaches approximately 27.8 MW.
+The nonlinear relationship between traffic flow and energy consumption illustrated here underlines the need for accurate traffic-aware demand modeling and forms the basis for the following microgrid design.

-Fig.~\ref{fig:base_case_analysis}(a) provides a detailed view of the spatiotemporal demand profile for the roadway segment, illustrating how demand varies across both cells and time periods.
-Variations in traffic flow, resulting from changes in vehicle density, correspond to fluctuations in the demand profile, as indicated by differences in color intensity.
-This figure expands upon the demand profile shown in Fig.~\ref{fig:traffic_density}, which focused on representative cells, by displaying demand for all cells along the highway segment.
-The heatmap demonstrates that demand varies not only over time but also across different locations on the roadway, distinguishing it from conventional static EV charging demand, which only varies temporally.
-This locational variation in generated demand is precisely what our system design aims to capture.
-The resulting spatiotemporal demand profile then serves as the input for the microgrid sizing problem.